irinascurtu/siit-net/oop.md

 - there are multiple animal categories like : mammals, fish, birds, reptile, insects
 - no matter the category, animal are : flying, walking, swim or crawl.
 - depending on the way they move, they have a maximum speed.
-- there are animals that can swim and walk (Ornitoric)
+- there are animals that can swim and walk (Platypus)
 - there are animals that can swim, fly and walk (Wild Duck)
 - Not any animal that can fly is a bird, the bat is a mammal that flys, and not evey bird flys - the ostrich is a bird but doesn't fly